The Flavor of People

 All of us have specific personality traits that when combined with our environment and experiences form a unique public image.
-Personality traits are individual patterns of our behavior, feelings and thoughts.
+Personality traits are individual patterns of our behavior, feelings, and thoughts.
 Whether you are a little more extraverted or a little more neurotic, these traits come together to form a distinctive character that turns into your base flavor.
-If you are a funny person, you will probably be funny with most people around you.
-In return, you may trigger people’s funny bone and get them to be a little funnier just by being with you.
+If you are a funny person, you will probably be fun with most people around you.
+In return, you may trigger people's funny bones and get them to be a little funnier just by being with you.
 This doesn’t mean you are a perpetual joker, it’s just a big chunk of who you are.

 We are inevitably influential to others; therefore, knowing our main flavors gives us a good perspective on the effect that we have on others.
 If all of a sudden you see people going girls gone wild when you are around, then you may be a bad flavor to them.
-On the same note, if you are not aware of the kind of person you are, it will be harder to wisely chose the people around you.
+On the same note, if you are not aware of the kind of person you are, it will be harder to wisely choose the people around you.

 Get your mixing right